LSEG-API-Samples/Article.EMA.Java.RTO.Azure/README.md

 docker container stop <container_id>
 ```

+That’s all I have to say about how to run the project with Docker.

 ## How to run MDWebService with RTDS connection

 Firstly, set a ```application.properties``` file to connect to RTDS as follows: